Test Grade Calculator

 What is a Test Grade Calculator?

-A test grade calculator also known as an exam grade calculator is a free score checker tool that instantly converts your correct answers into a percentage score, letter grade, and GPA for any test, exam, or quiz.
+A Test Grade Calculator, also known as an exam grade calculator or test score calculator, instantly converts correct answers into a percentage, letter grade, and GPA.
+It works for any test, exam, or quiz, giving fast and accurate results without manual formulas.
 Enter how many questions were on the test and how many you got right, and the calculator does the rest.
 It works in two modes: Questions Mode (correct answers out of total questions) and Marks Mode (points earned out of total points), so it handles both question-based and point-based scoring equally well.
 It is designed for students, teachers, and educators who want to calculate test grades fast, accurate for one exam at a time.

 How to Use the Test Grade Calculator?